sachintha180/siby-portfolio/README.md

-# siby-portfolio
+# Siby's Portfolio (siby-portfolio)
 Files that make up by basic web portfolio for CS50x 2023.

-## Hi, I'm Sachintha Senanayake
+## What's Siby's Portfolio?
-- From Colombo, Sri Lanka 🇱🇰
+- My (eventual) permanent internet residence.
-- Did CS50x 2023, as part of the [Springboard](https://calcey.com/springboard/) Scholarship Programme
+- A website to act as a digital record of my projects, skills and achievements.
-- Go by @SiBy online.
+- A CS tool repository – such as StructVisu (a tool to visualize C structs in memory) for students
-- Love teaching CS + algorithm design, DS, ANNs and GAs.
+- Means of getting my feet wet with different digital technologies.

 ## How do you access my project?
 - Clone this repository from your device, via `git clone`